sassoftware/restaf-server/README.md

 1. Set the default settings in Dockerfile.
 This will ensure these are set when you build containers.
 2. Use the .env file when running bare-os and docker-compose file to set run time overrides.

-### `Running with SSL`
+### `Running with SSL` -- Recommended

 This is the recommended setting.
-This will also make browsers like Chrome run with the SAMESITE settings set to ENABLED.
+This will also make browsers like Chrome run with the SAMESITE settings set to Default - your users will thank you.

 Make sure you specify the VIYA_SERVER with a protocol of https.

 The following are the key settings: